ultimatecoder/cpython/Doc/tutorial/datastructures.rst

    Raises a :exc:`ValueError` if there is no such item.

-   The optional arguments *start* and *end* are interpreted as in the slice notation and are used to limit the search to a particular subsequence of the list.
+   The optional arguments *start* and *end* are interpreted as in the slice notation and are used to limit the search to a particular sub-sequence of the list.
 The returned index is computed relative to the beginning of the full sequence rather than the *start* argument.